Polenta with Leeks and Gorgonzola

 Ladle the polenta into warm, shallow bowls or onto warm plates, and spoon some of the fennel and onion mixture around the polenta.
 Scatter some fresh flat-leaf parsley across the top and serve at once with a good red wine.

-Recipe courtesy Anna Thomas, The New Vegetarian Epicure, Knopf, 1996
+Recipe courtesy of Anna Thomas, The New Vegetarian Epicure, Knopf, 1996